SweHostingPoland/swehostingpoland.github.io/SUPPORT.md

 # Support

-No support is currently provided for this project.
+Support is provided at our [Dashboard](https://dash.swehosting.pl).